jalantechnologies/handbook/README.md

 ### Daily Status Update

 -   Before you start your day at work, please update appropriate channel with Progress (What you worked upon), Plan (What you plan to work on), Problems (Any blocking issues).
-This is very important in remote work setting to let your customer and team know what your progress.
+This is very important in remote work setting to let your customer and team know about your progress.

 ### Benefits & Perks

 -   **Remote Friendly**: You can work from place of your choice as long as there is a good overlap in effective working hours.
-We will also reimburse with one time work from home setup.
+We will also reimburse one time work from home office setup.
--   **Comprehensive Health Insurance**: INR 3L health insurance with a wide hospital coverage that covers your spouse, children and parents (with existing pre-conditions), including access to remote on call doctors.
+-   **Comprehensive Health Insurance**: INR 3L health insurance with a wide hospital coverage that covers your **spouse**, **children** and **parents (with existing pre-conditions)**, including access to remote on call doctors.
--   **Workation**: Annual off-sites every year, fully paid, for the team to get together for a week to work and play.
+-   **Workation**: Annual off-site(s) every year, fully paid, for the team to get together to work and play.
 -   **Learning Opportunities**: Access to best trainings for learning and skill advancements.
 -   **Time Offs**: 12 paid leaves, 6 leaves per year on top of national and regional holidays.
 -   **Paid Parental Leave**: - 6 months maternal and 1 month paternal